fenago/data-science/lab_guides/Lab_4.md

     Caption: Accuracy score on the training set

-    Our model achieved an accuracy of `1` on the training set, which means it perfectly predicted the target variable on all of those observations.
-Let\'s check the performance on the testing set.

 17. Predict the outcome of the testing set with the `.predict()` method and save the results into a variable